ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hadoop/rtep-2.md

 > **Note:** storm.version and storm.kafka.version both fall under storm.version.
 To find the version of storm, use the command `storm version`.

-Now that we have modified our pom.xml file, we can create our storm topology.
+Now that we have modified our pom.xml file, let's install maven and run a `mvn clean package` refer to Appendix A for details.

+Now we can create our storm topology.

 4\.
 Create Storm Topology